iluzyanin/api-mock/readme.md

 * [ ] Add support for response headers
 * [ ] Add grouping of mocks
 * [ ] Add support for other content types (xml?)
+* [ ] Fix split pane to not reset on index page re-render